vkalia602/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05.
 Python - Exceptions
 ---
 ## Description

-Project 5 in High Level Programming series is about errors and exceptions handling in Python.
-These different tasks focus on how to use exceptions, handling them correctly, raising builtin exception and implementing a clean-up action after an exception.
+Project 5 in High Level Programming series is about:
+* Errors and exceptions handling in Python
+* How to use exceptions
+* Exception handling
+* Raising builtin exception
+* Implementing a clean-up action after an exception.

 ---
 File|Task
 ---|---